The Silent Service

 The series was adapted into an anime television special and original video animation (OVA) series by Sunrise.
-The special and the first OVA were later spliced together and released in North America into a single volume by Central Park Media.
+The special was released in North America by Central Park Media.

 In 1990, The Silent Service won the 14th Kodansha Manga Award for the general manga category.
 It has over 25 million copies in circulation, making it one of the best-selling manga series.

-A live-action film adaptation will premiere in Japanese theaters in September 2023.
+A live-action film adaptation premiered in Japanese theaters in September 2023.